Blog Post Updated on: January 21, 2020

 Difference in engineering.
 Four season rooms have two available options for framing: vinyl, with steel and aluminum reinforcement, and aluminum.
 These thermally-engineered frame options allow the room to be heated and cooled cost effectively, year-round, regardless of your climate.
 The aluminum frame of a three season room is not engineered to prevent heat loss, which is why it typically costs less.

 Price.
-Four season rooms are a true extension of your home and can be enjoyed year-round.
 A four season room is typically more expensive than a three season room because it’s constructed to be heated and cooled.
 The Patio Enclosures Team will work with you and your family to custom design and build the sunroom option that works best for you while staying within your budget.

 Frame.
 Our four season rooms are built with thermally-engineered extruded aluminum or structurally-reinforced vinyl, based on the customer’s preference or project scope.
 Our three season rooms are built with a 3 1/8-inch extruded, powder-coated aluminum frame that provides you with the highest resistance to scratching, fading, chipping and peeling, which ensures that you will have great color for the life of your room.
 Each of our rooms provides structural integrity that not only meets, but exceeds, local and national building codes.